Cardinal-Cryptography/contracts/upgradability/set_code_hash/efficient_address_store/README.md

 This smart contract is part of an example showing how we can write upgradable smart contracts in ink! using `set_code_hash`.

-See `address_store` example first, if you haven't already.
+See `address_store` example first.

 ### Description

 This example provides a very similar functionality to the contract from `address_store` example.
 It allows it's users to store some addresses, and to read the list of all addresses stored.
-However, unlike in `address_store`, it won't store an address if it is already present of the list.
+However, unlike in `address_store`, it won't store an address if it is already present on the list.

-The point of this example it to show how to perform a smart contract upgrade using `set_code_hash` method in a case in which our storage layout does not change.
+The point of this example it to show how to perform a smart contract upgrade using `set_code_hash` method in a case in which storage layout of the new contract does not differ from the old one.

 ### Upgrading `address_store` smart contract: upgrade without changing storage layout